Evaluating Computational Pathology Foundation Models for Prostate Cancer Grading under Distribution Shifts

+The evaluated PFMs span a range of architectures and pretraining regimes.
+All models are based on vision transformer (ViT) architectures~\citep{dosovitskiy2021an}, with sizes ranging from ViT-Base ($86$ million parameters) to ViT-Giant ($1.1$ billion).
+The vision-only PFMs are pretrained on large collections of WSIs using self-supervised learning objectives, with dataset sizes ranging from approximately $58{,}000$ WSIs (Phikon-v2) to $3.1$ million WSIs (Virchow2).
+For example, UNI is a widely used vision-only PFM based on ViT-Large, pretrained using DINOv2~\citep{oquab2024dinov2} on a pan-cancer dataset (20 major tissue types) comprising approximately $100$ million tissue patches from more than $100{,}000$ WSIs.

-CONCH~\cite{conch2024} is a \emph{vision-language} foundation model, also developed specifially for computational pathology applications.
-The full CONCH model consists of both an image encoder and a text encoder, but we only utilize the image encoder.
-This image encoder, which is a ViT-Base vision transformer~\cite{dosovitskiy2021an}, was first pretrained on an in-house dataset of $16$ million tissue patches from more than $21\thinspace000$ WSIs, using the iBOT~\cite{zhou2022image} self-supervised learning method.
-Then, the full CONCH model was further pretrained using a vision-language objective, on a dataset containing more than $1.1$ million pathology-specific image-caption pairs.
+In contrast, CONCH and CONCHv1.5 incorporate multimodal pretraining using image-text pairs in addition to WSIs, representing an alternative training paradigm based on vision-language supervision.
+The CONCH image encoder is a ViT-Base model, first pretrained on an in-house dataset of $16$ million tissue patches from more than $21{,}000$ WSIs using self-supervised learning (iBOT~\citep{zhou2022image}), and subsequently trained with a vision-language objective (CoCa~\citep{yu2022coca}) on more than $1.1$ million pathology-specific image-caption pairs.
 This image-caption dataset was curated via automatic processing of figures extracted from publicly available articles from PubMed.

-The vision-language pretraining objective from CoCa~\cite{yu2022coca} was utilized, which combines image-text contrastive losses and an image captioning loss.
+H0-mini is a compact distilled variant of H-optimus-0, designed to reduce model size and computational cost while preserving representation quality.
+It is based on a ViT-Base model with $86$ million parameters, corresponding to less than $8\%$ of the parameters of the original ViT-Giant H-optimus-0.
+The distillation is performed using a dataset of $43$ million image patches extracted from $6{,}093$ WSIs from the TCGA dataset, covering $16$ cancer types.

-Resnet-IN is a Resnet-50 model~\cite{he2016deep} pretrained on the ImageNet dataset~\cite{russakovsky2015imagenet} of natural images.
-Resnet-IN is included as a simple baseline, expected to be outperformed by the pathology-specific foundation models UNI and CONCH.
+Finally, Resnet-IN is a Resnet-50 model~\citep{he2016deep} pretrained on the ImageNet dataset~\citep{russakovsky2015imagenet} of natural images.
+It is included as a simple reference baseline to quantify the benefit of pathology-specific pretraining.